telerik/maui-docs/controls/collectionview/filtering.md

 ## Bindable Filter Descriptors

-The `FilerDescriptors` collection of the CollectionView supports binding, which means that you can modify the directly descriptors directly from the `ViewModel`.
+The `FilerDescriptors` collection of the CollectionView supports binding, which means that you can modify the descriptors directly from the `ViewModel`.

 ## See Also